Top

 divorce decree

 In Missouri, a divorce decree is the court order and written document granting the dissolution of a legal marriage.
-“Dissolution of marriage” is the preferred legal term for a divorce in Missouri.
+“Dissolution of marriage” is Missouri's preferred legal term for divorce.

-Missouri divorce laws provide that a divorce judgment encompass a decree that the judge issues in the divorce pertaining to the maintenance (alimony), child custody, child support and disposition of property.
-Either the wife or husband may file a petition for dissolution of the marriage with the circuit court.
+Missouri divorce laws provide that a divorce judgment encompasses a decree that the judge issues about the maintenance (alimony), child custody, child support, and disposition of property in the divorce.
+The wife or husband may file a petition to dissolve the marriage with the circuit court.

 Requirements for Filing a Divorce Decree in Missouri

-For the Missouri court to hear the case for divorce, one of the spouses must be a resident of the state for at least 90 days immediately preceding the filing of the petition.
+For the Missouri court to hear the divorce case, one of the spouses must be a state resident for at least 90 days immediately preceding the petition filing.

-In Missouri, there is a mandatory 30-day cooling-off period between the filing of the petition and the granting of a dissolution of marriage judgment.
-Also, the court must be notified if the wife is pregnant and the divorce may be delayed until the baby is born.
+Missouri has a mandatory 30-day cooling-off period between filing the petition and granting a dissolution of marriage judgment.
+Also, the court must be notified if the wife is pregnant, and the divorce may be delayed until the baby is born.
 If there is a question of paternity, the court may order a paternity test.

 When is a Judgment Finalized for the Final Decree?

-In the decree, or judgment, of dissolution of marriage, the court can provide for child custody and support, maintenance, otherwise known as alimony, for either spouse, and the disposition of property.
+In the decree, or judgment, of dissolution of marriage, the court can provide child custody and support, maintenance, or alimony for either spouse and the disposition of property.
 The decree may grant the wife the right to resume her maiden or former name.

-The dissolution of marriage is final the day the judge signs the judgment of dissolution and the judgment of dissolution is filed with the court.
-Once the divorce is final, unless a timely post-trial motion or appeal is filed, both spouses are legally permitted to conduct their lives as unmarried individuals.
+The dissolution of marriage is final the day the judge signs the judgment of dissolution, and the judgment of dissolution is filed with the court.
+Once the divorce is final, unless a timely post-trial motion or appeal is filed, both spouses are legally permitted to live unmarried.

-However, both spouses are required to comply with the terms of the divorce decree, including terms regarding child custody and visitation, maintenance, and division of personal and real property.
+However, both spouses must comply with the terms of the divorce decree, including terms regarding child custody and visitation, maintenance, and division of personal and real property.

 Can I Appeal a Divorce Judgment?